gilt/kairos/README.md

     1002, 2011, 3009, 4013, 5000, 6002

-To summarize, ticks will always occur at the correct interval; the syncsTo option gives you the ability to coordinate the first tick, and thus the subsequent ticks, with the user's clock.
+To summarize, ticks will always occur at the correct interval, minus normal unavoidable setTimeout variation; and the syncsTo option gives you the ability to coordinate the first tick, and thus the subsequent ticks, with the user's clock.

 ### Data